-Naturally, the consulting and finance industries are well-represented in the MBA Class of 2025.
-However, other students come from various industries, including energy, non-profit, retail and engineering.
+Naturally, the consulting and finance industries are well-represented in the MBA Class of 2026.
+However, other students come from various industries, including energy, non-profit, retail, and engineering.

 This diversity in industries is also reflected in a list of notable alumni from LBS.
 Previous graduates include Savio Kwan, former COO of Alibaba, and Tim Kopra, a retired NASA astronaut.

-There are 487 students in the Class of 2025, in line with class numbers at other comparable business schools.
-This is a drop compared to the Class of 2023 when 512 students enrolled.
+There are 431 students in the Class of 2026, in line with class numbers at other comparable business schools.
+This is a small drop compared to the year before, when 487 students enrolled.

-The LBS MBA attracts students from every continent, and students in the Class of 2025 come from 63 different nationalities.
-UK students make up only a small proportion of the class (6%), and no one region represents more than 20% of students on the MBA.
+The LBS MBA attracts students from every continent, and students in the Class of 2026 come from 65 different nationalities, more than the previous year’s cohort.
+UK students make up only a small proportion of the class (10%), and no one region represents more than 20% of students on the MBA.

-The highest proportion of students come from North America (18%), though students from South East Asia/East Asia (17%) and Central/South America (17%) are also well represented.
+The highest proportion of students come from North America (18%), though students from Central/South America (17%) are also well represented.

-A further 16% of students on the program hail from South Asia, 12% from Europe, 6% from the Middle East, and 4% each from Oceania and Africa.
-Compared to the Class of 2024, this year’s MBA students come from a broader range of countries, increasing the classroom’s overall diversity.
+A further 12% of students on the program hail from South Asia, 14% from Europe, 8% from the Middle East, and 4% each from Oceania and Africa.
+Compared to the Class of 2025, LBS has increased its intake of students from the Middle East and Europe this year, while domestic student intake has declined marginally.

 LBS is committed to improving gender parity in the business classroom.
-In the Class of 2025, 43% of students are women, an increase of 5% on the Class of 2024.
+In the Class of 2026, 45% of students are women, which LBS have increased from just 38% two years ago.

 The Women in Business Club at LBS ensures that women feel empowered during their degrees, and the Club hosts workshops and networking events to improve personal development for women on LBS programs.